This year could make the difference.

 - Support and coaching from dedicated clinical education specialists

 - Weekly nurse residency classes designed to build and strengthen knowledge, skill, critical thinking and judgement, and confidence

 - Orientees work alongside experienced nurses who enjoy teaching and have voluntarily been trained to work as preceptors

 - Continued support and encouragement from Residency leadership team after completion of nursing orientation

-- Orientees will experience a variety of units before transitioning into a home unit placement
+- Orientees experience a variety of units before transitioning into a home unit placement

-- A sense of community is established by having the opportunity to get to know other new graduate nurses at Carle and experience the support of your new colleagues
+- A sense of community through opportunities to get to know other new graduate nurses at Carle and experience the support of new colleagues

 What Units are Included?